Odd diagrams, Bruhat order, and pattern avoidance: Legal moves

 \section{Legal moves}

-\begin{definition} Two permutations $v \neq \ol{v}$ are connected by a Bruhat edge if they agree on all but two values.
+\begin{definition} Recall from Section~\ref{sec:notation} that two permutations $v \neq \ol{v}$ are connected by a Bruhat edge if they agree on all but two values.
 A particular Bruhat edge $v \leftrightarrow \ol{v}$ is \emph{legal} if $v \sim \ol{v}$.
 If $\ol{v}=vt\sim v$ we will also sometimes say that the transposition $t$ is \emph{legal for} $v$. \end{definition}

 Because a transposition only changes the positions of two values in the permutation, legality depends only on the non-overlapping portions of the points, arms, and legs that were affected by that transposition.